 “Peerless sea views over Scridain makes the road to Iona a joy, no matter the light or weather,” he said.

-“This is classic Perthshire touring country – a series of east west running glens,” Gilbert said.
-“This one is occupied by Loch Tay, overlooked by Ben Lawers, famous for its alpine plants.
+“This is classic Perthshire touring country – a series of east-west running glens,” Gilbert said.
+“This glen is occupied by Loch Tay, overlooked by Ben Lawers, famous for its alpine plants.
 When the monks came from Iona they must have passed this way on their evangelical missions to the local Picts – so they would have seen the local crannogs – the ancient loch-dwellings typical of the area.”

 “This safe deep-water anchorage selected by the British Fisheries Society as the site of a fishing station back in 1788, exploiting the fish resources of the coast and sea-lochs,” Gilbert explained.
 “The port was called Ullapool and still thrives today, as the ferry gateway to the Outer Hebrides and a tourism destination in its own right.”

 “Loch Ness is an iconic loch in the Great Glen, the coast to coast through route – and iconic mostly because a story about a mysterious disturbance made the local paper back in 1933,” Gilbert said.
 “That story grew and grew and went round the world as the famous Loch Ness Monster, surely an inspiration for tourism promoters everywhere.
 Oh, Loch Ness is Scotland’s largest loch by water volume.
 Plenty of room for mysterious mythical beasties.”

 “This is Scotland’s longest loch,” Gilbert said.
 “It is shaped a bit like a hammer and most visitors pass by on the main road to Oban, along the ‘hammer-head’ – little realizing how far the loch stretches out to the south-west.”